Jeremiah Masoli: Ottawa Redblacks

-On February 7, 2022, it was announced that Maosli had signed a two-year contract with the Ottawa Redblacks.
+On February 7, 2022, it was announced that Masoli had signed a two-year contract with the Ottawa Redblacks.
 Masoli and the Redblacks opened the season with four consecutive losses; near the end of their fourth game Masoli was carried off field after low hit by Roughriders defensive lineman Garrett Marino.
 Marino was ejected from the game and a couple days later it was reveled that Masoli would miss the next 10–12 weeks or longer with a bone related injury in his leg, not a ligament tear as was originally suspected.
 Masoli ended up missing the remainder of the 2022 season.
 In late January 2023 Masoli and the Redblacks agreed to a contract restructuring which would pay him an increased bonus salary while providing the team with increased cap space for the 2023 season.

+In early June 2023, the Redblacks announced that Masoli would miss at least the first two games of the 2023 season as he continues to recover from his leg injury which he sustained the previous season.
+He ended up missing the first three games of the season, and was announced as the starting quarterback for the club's Week 5 match against the Hamilton Tiger-Cats.
+365 days after his injury in 2022, Masoli return to the starting lineup, however, in the second quarter he suffered a non-contact injury to his left leg and had to be helped off the field by his teammates.
+A few days later it was announced that he would miss the remainder of the season with a ruptured Achilles.
+By the time Masoli recovered from his injury in 2024, he was demoted to third-string duties behind Dustin Crum and new signing Dru Brown, though he would eventually be promoted to second-string behind Brown.
+He became a free agent upon the expiry of his contract on February 11, 2025.

+BC Lions

+On February 11, 2025, it was announced that Masoli had signed with the BC Lions.
+He began the 2025 season as the backup to Nathan Rourke but saw playing time in week 2 after Rourke suffered an injury in the game against the Winnipeg Blue Bombers.
+Masoli then started the next two games, against the Blue Bombers and Saskatchewan Roughriders where he had a combined 41 completions out of 73 pass attempts for 454 yards with two touchdowns and five interceptions.
+Rourke returned as the starter in week 5, and afterwards Masoli was demoted to third-string behind Chase Brice while filling short-yardage duties.